digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ---

-# Definition: Information Package (1/3)
+## Definition
-—
+# Information Package (1/3)

-The OAIS information model is built around the concept of an__information package__, composed of the object that is the focus of preservation, along with metadata necessary to support its long-term preservation, access, and understandability, bound into a single logical package, such as a file folder.
+The OAIS information model is built around the concept of an **information package**, which consists of 4 sub-information packages: Content Information, Preservation Description Information, Packaging Information, and Description Information.

 <!--presenter notes